xGabrielR/Price-Elasticity/README.md

 I have CRISP in my toolkit for rapid development of solutions and problem solving techniques, based on this, the author "Eric Ries" has a phrase in the book lean startup, "Vision leads to direction" and shows a cyclical process for startup fast projects solutions and can be applied to data science projects too!!!

+CRIPS is published in 1999 to standardize data mining processes across industries, it has since become the most common methodology for data mining, analytics, and data science projects.
+Data science teams that combine a loose implementation of CRISP-DM with overarching team-based agile project management approaches will likely see the best results.
+CRISP-DM indirectly advocates agile principles and practices by stating: "The sequence of the phases is not rigid.
+Moving back and forth between different phases is always required.
+The outcome of each phase determines which phase, or particular task of a phase, has to be performed next."
+Thus if you follow CRISP-DM in a more flexible way, iterate quickly, and layer in other agile processes, you’ll wind up with an agile approach.

+Source: Data Science PM.

 ## 3.0.
 Price Elasticity Exploration